• Skip to primary navigation

 First Stars Animation Creation

-Now that the stars illustration was finished, NSF could use the art for publicity and media outreach while I started on the animation.
-In the animated format, I could use the drama of light to show how the universe was initially dark.
-When the stars were born and the star’s light burns, we see the filaments start to glow.
-Technically, I had to re-create the filaments that I’d previously hand-drawn, in a 3D network in Cinema 4D.
-I wanted us to be able to fly through to see the star.
-Therefore, I modeled a web in Cinema 4D.
-Then, I used C4D and x-particles to distribute the small bits of matter across the web to create the speckled, intangible effect.
+With the stars illustration finished, NSF could use the art for publicity and media outreach while Nicolle got started on the animation.
+In the animated format, Nicolle could use the drama of light to show how the universe was initially dark.
+When the stars were born and their light begins to burn, we see the filaments start to glow.
+The previously hand-drawn filaments had to be re-created in a 3D network in Cinema 4D.
+The goal was for viewers to “fly” through to see the star.
+Nicolle modeled a web in Cinema 4D, then used C4D and x-particles to distribute the small bits of matter across the web, creating the speckled, intangible effect.

-Ultimately, the National Science Foundation used the First Stars animation and illustration in its Press Conference, and shared the art in press releases across the media spectrum.
-The First Stars illustration drew digital visitors to NSF, to MIT and the University of Arizona, and was shared across a vast array of media outlets:
+Ultimately, the National Science Foundation used the First Stars animation and illustration in its Press Conference and shared the art in press releases across the media spectrum.
+The First Stars illustration drew digital visitors to NSF, to MIT and the University of Arizona, and was shared across a vast array of media outlets including CNN, Washington Post, ABC News, National Geographic, NPR, The Guardian, and more.

 Ready to get started?